 That One Comment

 It will be a cold day in hell before someone with a name like mine writes something about a European country and not have someone telling them "When are you going back to your home country?".
-Doesn't even matter how positive or negative the post was, you will always get that question and my answer was no difference.
+Doesn't even matter how positive or negative the post was, you will always get that question.
 Thankfully, one of the other commenters answered it perfectly: "He can stay for as long as he wants.
 When will you return to yours ?"

 PS: Good god, grammar mistakes were abundant in the original answer, thankfully I got to fix some of them.
 My writing is a bit better nowadays 😉